A New More Amazing Spiderman?

-Spiderman, Spiderman 2, Spiderman 3, Amazing Spiderman, Amazing Spiderman 2 and now Spiderman Homecoming.
-With five other films before it, Spiderman: Homecoming always had plenty to look up to.
-However, this is no typical Spiderman film, this is the first solo Marvel Cinematic Universe outing with the web-crawler, and Marvel deliver a story which lovingly returns the web-head back to his High School roots, delivering a smaller-scale story which focuses on the key elements that have made Spiderman one of the world’s most loved comic book heroes.
+With five other films before it, Spiderman: Homecoming always had plenty to live up to.
+However, this is the first solo Marvel Cinematic Universe outing with the web-crawler.
+So Marvel delivers a story which lovingly returns the web-head back to his High School roots.
+In the process providing a smaller-scale story which focuses on the key elements of Spidey.
+Elements that made Spidey one of the world’s most loved comic book heroes.

-This is a coming-of-age story, focusing on Tom Holland’s interpretation of the character, an interpretation which is the most comic accurate interpretation to date.
-Comic book lovers are in an era of visual and casting delights – with DC and Marvel providing fantastic visual interpretations of characters, with actors who were born to play the role.
+This is a coming-of-age story.
+It focuses on Tom Holland’s interpretation of the character.
+Which is an interpretation that is the most comic accurate interpretation.
+Comic book lovers are in an era of visual and casting delights.
+With DC and Marvel providing fantastic visual interpretations of characters, with actors who were born to play the role.
 Take Charlie Cox and Mike Colter from Netflix with their interpretations of Daredevil and Luke Cage.
 Or take Wonder Woman’s Gal Gadot.
 Like these names, Tom Holland is a perfect casting choice for a younger Peter Parker.
-He nails the look, he draws the emotion of the viewer, and he does a wonderful job of playing a wisecracking, acrobatic Spiderman – something missing from previous incarnations.
+He nails the look, and he draws the emotion of the viewer.
+Plus, he does a wonderful job of playing a wisecracking, acrobatic Spiderman – something missing from previous incarnations.

-Plot wise, Homecoming is one of the smaller-focused films in the Marvel Cinematic Universe, which is precisely what a solo Spiderman film should aim for.
-Where films such as Doctor Strange explore an entire multiverse, Homecoming narrows in on the Boroughs of New York and making many jokes about the capabilities of web-slinging in city areas without any skyscrapers.
-This narrowed focus bridges the gap between the larger scale Avengers films and the Netflix shows in terms of the storytelling – filling a gap that was unwittingly missing in the overall scheme of the Marvel Cinematic Universe.
+Plot-wise, Homecoming is one of the smaller films in the Marvel Cinematic Universe.
+This is precisely what a solo Spiderman film should aim for.
+Where films such as Doctor Strange explore an entire multiverse, Homecoming narrows in on the Boroughs of New York.
+This narrowed focus bridges the gap between the larger-scale Avengers films and the Netflix shows.
+At least in terms of the storytelling.
+Therefore, they fill a gap that was unwittingly missing in the overall scheme of the Marvel Cinematic Universe.

-This is also a plot which focuses on exploring Spiderman and his desire to please the father-figure of Tony Stark by uncovering a weapon’s smuggling plot led by the Vulture.
-It is a plot which ties together all elements that make Spiderman unique: grounding him in a world which makes no sense to him and which he muddles his way through, while holding firm to the idea that “with great power comes great responsibility.”
-This is simply, squarely, the world of the teenager – and this is the appeal of the figure of Spiderman, that he begins as a teenager in a world of gods and monsters, and must make sense of this bizarre reality.
+This is also a plot which focuses on exploring Peter Parker and his desire to please the father-figure of Tony Stark.
+It is a plot which ties together all elements that make Spiderman unique.
+Through grounding him in a world which makes no sense to him.
+All while holding firm to the idea that, ‘with great power comes great responsibility.’
+This is the world of the teenager – and this is the appeal of the figure of Spiderman.
+With how he begins as a teenager in a world of gods and monsters, gradually making sense of the bizarre reality.

 Visually, Homecoming is a colourful treat with its costumes, explosions and acrobatics plucked from the palette of a comic book.
-While the costumes all feature modern screen updates, there are little hints of previous history from film, television and comics themselves: from the Marvel Studios opening visual appearing to the Spiderman theme music, to the feathery collar on Keaton’s jacket mimicking the classic design of the Vulture’s costume.
-There is even one key scene which appears to be almost taken directly from the classic comicbook moments which inspired it.
+The costumes all feature modern screen updates.
+Yet, there are little hints of previous history from film, television and comics themselves.
+Beginning from the Marvel Studios opening visual appearing to the Spiderman theme music.
+All the way through to the feathery collar on Keaton’s jacket.
+There is even one key scene almost directly taken from the comics.

-While Spiderman: Homecoming is certainly no masterpiece, and not the greatest film within the Marvel Cinematic Universe, it is a smaller scale entry that was needed – both as a form of entertainment and to fill in a gap in Marvel’s narrative threads.
-It is by far, however, the best Spiderman film to date – because it truly captures the essence of the character, as well as providing an entertaining and captivating story.
+Homecoming is certainly no masterpiece.
+And it is not the greatest film within the Marvel Cinematic Universe.
+Homecoming is a smaller scale entry that was needed.
+Both as a form of entertainment and to fill in a gap in Marvel’s narrative threads.
+It is by far, however, the best Spiderman film to date.
+It truly captures the essence of the character, as well as providing an entertaining and captivating story.
 If you enjoy superhero films, and have a particular affinity with Spiderman or Marvel – this is the spectacular Spiderman film you have been waiting for.